-Management Sciences is a broad interdisciplinary study of problem solving and decision making in human organizations.
+Management sciences is a broad interdisciplinary study of problem solving and decision making in human organisations.
 It uses a combination of analytical models and behavioural sciences to address societies' most complex problems.

-Our students learn traditional skills in supply chain management and optimizations while simultaneously being exposed to cutting-edge research in human computer interaction, energy management, and innovation entrepreneurship.
-With three main specializations students and faculty can focus their education and research on the skill set best suited to them, their interests, and their future goals.
+Our students learn traditional skills in supply chain management and optimisations while simultaneously being exposed to cutting-edge research in human computer interaction, energy management, and innovation entrepreneurship.
+With three main specialisations students and faculty can focus their education and research on the skill set best suited to them, their interests, and their future goals.

 The department offers an undergraduate degree in management engineering as well as an option in management sciences for students enrolled in another engineering undergraduate program.
 As with all engineering programs at Waterloo, every undergraduate student takes part in cooperative study with up to six, 4-month work terms conducted between academic study terms.
 Their practical experience complements and reinforces in-class learning, providing students with a solid and well-grounded education.